-If I were to describe Plitvice Lakes in one word, it would be: intoxicating.
+If I were to describe Plitvice Lakes, Croatia in one word, it would be: intoxicating.
 This spectacular National Park doesn’t just have one or two waterfalls… it has SO many that you can’t even keep track.
-You walk around admiring the park for hours; the spectacular emerald-green and sapphire blue colors that make one waterfall prettier than the other.
+You walk around admiring the lakes for hours; the spectacular emerald-green and sapphire blue colors that make one waterfall prettier than the other.
 It feels like a never-ending parade of beautiful moments and awe-inspiring sights.
-That, my dear friends and readers, is Plitvice.
+That, my dear friends and readers, is Plitvice Lakes.

 Although Plitvice Lakes by no means is a hidden gem – more than 1.2 million people visit the park each year – I’d still call it the jewel of Croatia.
 Plitvice is one of those places that just takes your breath away.
 So, if you can disregard the masses and instead focus on the amazingly beautiful surroundings, you’ll have a great experience here.